Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Results and Discussions

-\item The constraining band on the SNM pressure in the density range of 1.3$\rho_0$ to 2.2$\rho_0$ alone from the kaon data, as shown in the upper left window of Fig. \ref{kaon-fig3}, constrain significantly but not very tightly the $K_0$ and $J_0$ parameters relative to their uniform prior PDFs.
-More quantitatively, they are only loosely constrained to $K_0=220^{+18}_{-0}$ MeV and $J_0=-505^{+105}_{-140}$ MeV at 68\% confidence level.
-Moreover, at the upper limit of $K_0$ (260 MeV) and lower limit of $J_0$ (-800 MeV) of their prior ranges, the PDFs of both parameters are finite, meaning that combinations of these two parameters beyond their prior ranges would give pressures falling into the same constraining band.
-This is understandable since the $K_0$, as a low-order bulk parameter of SNM EOS, characterizes properties of the SNM around the saturation density, whereas the parameter $J_0$ characterizes the high-density behavior of SNM EOS.
-The constraining band on the SNM pressure in the density range of 1.3$\rho_0$ to 2.2$\rho_0$ can put a strong limit on $K_0$ but a weak one on $J_0$.
+\item The constraining band on the SNM pressure in the density range of 1.3$\rho_0$ to 2.2$\rho_0$ alone from the kaon data, as shown in the upper left window of Fig. \ref{kaon-fig3}, constrains significantly the $K_0$ parameter but not the $J_0$ and $Z_0$ parameters relative to their prior PDFs, especially for $Z_0$.
+More quantitatively, they are only loosely constrained to $J_0=-260^{+110}_{-160}$ MeV and $Z_0=-200^{+1800}_{-1700}$ MeV at 68\% confidence level.
+This is understandable because the parameter $K_0$, mainly characterizing properties of SNM around its saturation density, plays the dominant role in the density range of 1.3$\rho_0$ to 2.2$\rho_0$.
+While the parameters $J_0$ and $Z_0$ start affecting significantly the pressure at densities above about 2$\rho_0$ and 3$\rho_0$, respectively.
+Therefore, the constraining band on the SNM pressure in the density range of 1.3$\rho_0$ to 2.2$\rho_0$ can put a strong limit on $K_0$ but only a weak one on $J_0$ and do not affect much the $Z_0$ parameter.